yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     **Required.** The configured Virtual Channel identifier.

 encryptionSpis (list of integer)
     If specified, instructs the virtual channel to use SDLS for frame encryption and authentication, using the specified Security Parameter Indices.
 The ``encryptionSpis`` must be a subset of the ``spi`` values in the ``encryption`` list for the link.
+Integers must fit in a two-byte unsigned short (i.e., maximum value 65535).

 ocfPresent: (boolean)
     Used for AOS frames to indicate that the Virtual Channel uses the  Operational Control Field (OCF) Service to transport the CLCW containing acknowledgments for the uplinked TC frames.
 For TM and USLP frames, there is a flag in each frame that indicates the presence or absence of OCF.